kc063/Pokemon-Glitch-Modeling-Project-Final/README.md

 https://bulbapedia.bulbagarden.net/wiki/Old_man_glitch

 These remaining IDs, should they somehow be encountered by the player, appear with names like "MissingNo" and "'M," but are all collectively referred to as MissingNo.
+Furthermore, the glitches that are encounterable using specifically the old man glitch are limited to a subset of all the glitched Pokemon, which we have correctly modeled here.

 MissingNo can take one of five sprites depending on its (invalid) ID.

 Most of them will appear as one of two static-looking sprites.
 However, three other sprites for MissingNo exist: a ghost and two fossilized Pokemon.
-These three sprites appear elsewhere in the game map but are not (or rather, should not) used for legitimate Pokemon.
+These three sprites appear elsewhere in the game map but are not (or rather, should not be) used for legitimate Pokemon.

 ### The Player's Name Buffer
-The player's name buffer is the same size as the wild encounter buffer, and each element represents a letter in the player's name.
+We have simplified the in-game logic slightly so that the player's name buffer is the same size as the wild encounter buffer, and each element represents a letter in the player's name.

 Character IDs, like Pokemon IDs, are ints ranging from 0 to 255, but only some in that range are valid characters.